nleethochawalit/GLACiAR2-master/README.md

 - *de_Vacouleur:* True of False.
 If true, when sersic indices == 4, the de Vacouleur profile will be used instead. (default = True).
 - *ibins:* number of inclinations.
 The galaxies will be created for ibins inclinations with values [0,1,..,ibins-1]*0.5pi/ibins
 - *ebins:* number of eccentricities.
 The galaxies will be created for ebins eccentricities ranging from 0 to 1.
-- *margin:* margin in arcsecond where a box of size 2*margin around the injected position will be searched for a source (sources) in the Sextracted file.
-The selected source will be the source with the closest position to the injected position within this search box.
 - *min_sn:* Minimum (isophotal) signal to noise ratio in the detection band (or the first band listed in detection_band_combination) for a galaxy to be considered detected.
 All detected galaxies that are not blended will be run through dropout selection.
 So if you have S/N criteria in the dropout selection, make sure that this min_sn is safely smaller than those in the dropout selection. (default = 3.0)
 - *dropouts:* True or False.
 Boolean that indicates whether the user wants to run a dropout selection (default = False).
 - *droptype:* Type of dropout.
 See dropouts.py You can make your own!